ajam/pulp/README.md

 ## Choosing an image format

 Pulp can handle a variety of image formats.
 Here's [one thread](https://github.com/ajam/pulp/issues/37) that discusses some choices.
-See the "In the wild" section for more examples.
+See the "In the wild" section below for more examples.

 ## In the wild